mitchharpur/openshift-console-debugging/README.md

   ```

-  - Note: You must be logged in to an openshift cluster.
+  - <span style="color:red;">***Note :***</span> You must be logged in to an openshift cluster.
 Get the login command with token from the user interface.
 It should resemble something similar to the following:
   ```sh
   oc login
   --token=7dDyxSKIumWvfkCWcwM_9A2vtwx8YiNEZsm9yyh-Ad0 --server=https://api.gitops2.devcluster.openshift.com:6443